ityou-tech/snowflake-signup-automation/README.md

 # Snowflake Signup Automation

+> **IMPORTANT: FOR EDUCATIONAL PURPOSES ONLY**
+>
+> This script is provided for educational purposes only.
+The script demonstrates browser automation techniques and should only be used for legitimate learning purposes.
+>
+> Any misuse of this script is strictly against the Snowflake Self-Service On Demand Terms of Service (https://www.snowflake.com/en/legal/terms-of-service/self-service-on-demand-terms-of-service/).
+>
+> By using this script, you acknowledge that you're using it solely for educational purposes and assume all responsibility for any consequences of using this script.

 This script automates the process of signing up for a Snowflake account using Playwright for browser automation.
-The automation selects the "Business Critical" edition of Snowflake and AWS as the cloud provider.
+The default configuration selects the "Business Critical" edition of Snowflake and AWS as the cloud provider, but these settings can be customized.

 ## Requirements